smatechnologies/webservices-acs-docs/docs/ACSWebservicesOperation.md

 ![Defining a GET Master Job](../static/img/ws-get-master-job1.png)

 1. Select the **Task Details** button.
-2. In the **Integration Selection** section, select the primary integration which is an ACSWebservices connection previously defined.
+2. In the **Integration Selection** section, select the primary integration which is an ACS Webservices connection previously defined.
 3. In the **Task Configuration** section
     - In **Variables** define name value pairs that can be used for substitution in url and message bodies.
     - In the **Url** field enter the full address of the end point (i.e. https://server:port/api/tokens).